Guerrilla marketing campaign that worked

-Three suspicious URLs began a viral journey across America’s computer screens last summer.
+Three suspicious URLs began a viral journey across America’s computer screens a few years back.
 Passed around in email, the links lead to what appear to be the half-baked homepages of some peculiar fellows.

 At one site a long-haired race-car driver named Curry struts in red leather pants and offers seduction tips.
 Another site features a glimpse into the life of Super Greg, a wannabe DJ with one long eyebrow and a skintight tracksuit.
 Stranger still is a site featuring Roy, a deranged, beefy guy in caveman garb, waving nunchaku.